hariscs/myportfolio/README.md

 # Haris Shah Portfolio Site

 This is my personal portfolio site.
-I will uplaod all my personal projects to this website.
+I will upload all my personal projects to this website.

 ## Table of contents